ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==15 - 23:09== Chai colored her hair today before going to the interview.
 We didn't go to the interview but we ate at McDonald's Megamall, then went home to San Joaquin.
 We talked a lot today with our mom, we got told we'd have to move houses again.
 I couldn't go to my interview today either because I thought it's tomorrow.

 ==16 - --== I forgot most of what happened today but Chai and I played 99 Nights for most of the day while she used Roblox script as we played.
 We bathed Cheesecake and cleaned the room.
 The twin babies went by our house and stayed for the night.
 We didn't get to sleep at all because of the babies.
 I feel bad for MY baby (Chai).

+==17 - 21:47== A very long day.
+Chai, mom, dad, and I didn't sleep much because of the twin babies.
+We took care of them until afternoon.
+Afterwards, Chai and I cleaned the room again.
+Then dinner came, Chelsea, me, and Chai were all laughs, until dad got angry at us because we didn't cook him dinner soon enough.
+Chai and I then took a shower.